duqtools/duqtools/docs/templates/template_create.md

 Before applying the operator, the given value can be ramped along the horizontal axis (rho) by specifying the `linear_ramp` keyword.

 The two values represent the start and stop value of a linear ramp.
-For each value in `values`, the data at rho = 0 are multiplied by 1 * value, data at rho = 1 are multiplied by 2 * value.
+For each value in `values`, the data at $\rho = 0$ are multiplied by `1 * value`, data at $\rho = 1$ are multiplied by `2 * value`.
 All values inbetween get multiplied based on a linear interpolation betwen those 2 values.

 ```yaml
 variable: t_e